History Statement of Intent

 There is a strong need for our children to understand what the rest of the world has given us throughout history and the positive impact of those who have come to the area.
 Our school population does not reflect a wide range of ethnic or cultural backgrounds so it is vitally important for our children to understand and accept the huge contribution made by settlers and immigrants over the years.

 Stanton dates back to Roman times, sited at the junction of Peddar’s Way and the Roman road believed to run between Camulodunum (Colchester) and Bildeston.
-The site of a Roman Villa known as 'Stanton Chare' is at the junction of the two ancient routes.
+Excavations of the site of a Roman Villa known as 'Stanton Chare' began in 1934 by Basil Brown, who lived in nearby Rickinghall, at the junction of the two ancient routes.
+It was during this dig that he was asked by the curator of the Ipswich museum to report to the Sutton Hoo estate with a view to excavating mounds on land belonging to Mrs Edith Pretty.
+He then went on to play a vital part in the excavation of Sutton Hoo.
 Agriculture has been a major economic activity in Suffolk since the 18th century.
 The most important crops are cereals, sugar beets, and vegetables, with food processing a hugely significant industry.
 We want our pupils to appreciate our local history and be able to compare this to other places throughout the world.

 Approximately a quarter of children in our school have a parent serving at nearby RAF Honington which was opened in 1937 and was one of six operational airfields within No 3 Group Bomber Command.
 Numerous aircraft types and squadrons were based at RAF Honington during the period 1937 to 1946 when it became the last American wartime base to be returned to the RAF.
 It is now home to 3 Squadrons of the RAF regiment and we were one of 3 schools invited to attend the recent 75th Anniversary Celebrations in the presence of HRH Prince Harry.
 We are extremely fortunate to have this connection with the Armed Forces and our Royal family and are keen to instil a sense of pride in both in our children.